dannystey/dev-fe-onboarding/src/fundamentals-1.md

 #### Get HTML5 Boilerplate
 Download the HTML5 Boilerplate and extract it into your empty local repository.
 Commit and push it into the repository with git.

+> Would explain and show some first commands to get familiar with git?

 ### Questions
 - What's Git?